 Location: 3 Lim Chu Kang Lane 4, Singapore 718859

-The Live Turtle and Tortoise Museum recently shifted to ORTO this year.
+The Live Turtle and Tortoise Museum recently shifted to ORTO.
 At this one-of-a-kind museum, visitors will see terrapins and soft-shell turtles, Sulcata tortoises, Golden Temple turtles, and more.
 Be entertained for hours as you touch and feed these cute reptiles, while learning the importance of rescuing and rehabilitating them.
 If the name of this museum rings a bell to you, it is because it made the news last year after museum owner Connie Tan posted an appeal on Prime Minister Lee Hsien Loong’s Facebook page, requesting for a new home for her turtles after facing the threat of eviction at the Chinese Gardens.

 Opening Hours: 10am – 6pm daily

 Location: 81 Lor Chencharu, #01-16 ORTO, Singapore 769198

 Price: Standard rate: $14 for adults, $10 for children aged 3 to 6 years old.
 Singapore Residents: $10 for adults, $6 for children aged 3 to 6 years old and seniors aged 60 and above.
 Tour group discounts are applicable too.
 You can view the full list here.

 Founded in 1981, Jurong Frog Farm remains the only frog farm in Singapore.
 Explore the world of frogs through hands-on tours with live displays and demonstration.
 You will also get to see how frogs camouflage in their natural environment.
 Bring your kids along as they will get to find out why the tails of tadpoles “disappear” and learn how do frogs breathe through their skin.
 If you are a lover of frog porridge, you’ll be happy to know that this farm supplies their frogs to local eateries.
 If you want to feed the frogs, each box of frog feed only costs $2.